Catherine of Siena by Sigrid Undset

 Sigrid Undset's Catherine of Siena is critically acclaimed as one of the best biographies of this well known, and amazing fourteenth-century saint.
 Known for her historical fiction, which won her the Nobel Prize for literature in 1928, Undset based this factual work on primary sources, her own experiences living in Italy, and her profound understanding of the human heart.
 One of the greatest novelists of the twentieth century, Undset was no stranger to hagiography.
 Her meticulous research of medieval times, which bore such fruit in her multi-volume masterpieces Kristin Lavransdatter and The Master of Hestviken, acquainted her with some of the holy men and women produced by the Age of Faith.
 Their exemplary lives left a deep impression upon the author, an impression Undset credited as one of her reasons for entering the Church in 1924.
 Catherine of Siena was a particular favorite of Undset, who also was a Third Order Dominican.
 An extraordinarily active, intelligent, and courageous woman, Catherine at an early age devoted herself to the love of God.
 The intensity of her prayer, sacrifice, and service to the poor won her a reputation for holiness and wisdom, and she was called upon to make peace between warring nobles.
 Believing that peace in Italy could be achieved only if the Pope, then living in France, returned to Rome, Catherine boldly traveled to Avignon to meet with Pope Gregory XI.
 With sensitivity to the zealous love of God and man that permeated the life of Saint Catherine, Undset presents a most moving and memorable portrait of one of the greatest women of all time.

-Sigrid Undset (1882-1949) was born in Denmark, the eldest daughter of a Norwegian father and a Danish mother.
-Two years after her birth, the family moved to Oslo, where her father, a distinguished archaeologist, taught at the university.
-Her father's interest in the past had a tremendous influence on Undset.
-She was particularly entranced by the dramatic Old Norse sagas she read as a child, later declaring that her exposure to them marked the most important turning point in my life.
+Sigrid Undset (1882-1949), the eldest daughter of a Norwegian father and a Danish mother, was born in Denmark.
+Her family relocated to Oslo two years after her birth, where her father, a renowned archaeologist, lectured at the university.
+Undset was greatly influenced by her father's interest in the past.
+She was particularly enthralled by the dramatic Old Norse sagas she read as a kid, later remarking that her first encounter with them was the most significant turning point in my life.
+Mrs. Undset was Undset's first published piece.

-Undset's first published works--the novel Mrs. Marta Oulie (1907) and a short-story collection, The Happy Age (1908)--were set in contemporary times and achieved both critical and popular success.
-With her reputation as a writer well-established, Undset had the freedom to explore the world that had first fired her imagination, and in Gunnar's Daughter (1909) she drew upon her knowledge of Norway's history and legends, including the Icelandic Sagas, to recreate medieval life with compelling immediacy.
-In 1912, Undset married the painter Anders Castus Svarstad and over the next ten years faced the formidable challenge of raising three stepchildren and her own three off-spring with little financial or emotional support from her husband.
-Eventually, she and her children moved from Oslo to Lillehammer, and her marriage was annulled in 1924, when Undset converted to Catholicism.
+Marta Oulie (1907) and The Good Era (1908), a collection of short stories set in modern circumstances, were critical and popular successes.
+Undset had the opportunity to explore the culture that had initially piqued her interest as a writer, and in Gunnar's Daughter (1909), she drew on her knowledge of Norwegian history and mythology, especially the Icelandic Sagas, to reconstruct medieval life with captivating immediacy.
+Undset married the painter Anders Castus Svarstad in 1912 and faced the difficult task of parenting three stepchildren and her own three children with no financial or emotional support from her husband over the next ten years.
+Her marriage was ended in 1924 after Undset converted to Catholicism, and she and her children eventually moved from Oslo to Lillehammer.

-Undset went on to publish more novels--including the autobiographical The Longest Years--and several collections of essays during the 1930s.
-As the Germans advanced through Norway in 1940, Undset, an outspoken critic of Nazism, fled the country and eventually settled in Brooklyn, New York.
-She returned to her homeland in 1945, and two years later she was awarded Norway's highest honor for her distinguished literary work and for service to her country.
-The years of exile, however, had taken a great toll on her, and she died of a stroke on June 10, 1949.
+During the 1930s, Undset published numerous books, notably the autobiographical The Longest Years, as well as various collections of essays.
+Undset, an outspoken Nazi critic, fled Norway in 1940 as the Germans moved through the country, eventually settling in Brooklyn, New York.
+She returned to Norway in 1945 and received Norway's highest medal two years later for her exceptional literary achievement and dedication to the country.
+But, her years of exile had taken their toll, and she died of a stroke on June 10, 1949.

 SKU Unavailable